nbchen98/job-tracker/chrome-extension/README.md

 2. **Configure the Extension**:
    - Click the extension icon in your browser toolbar
-   - Set your Job Tracker API URL (default: `http://localhost:3000`)
+   - Set your Applymate API URL (default: `http://localhost:3000`)
    - Add your authentication token

 3. **Get Your Auth Token**:
-   - Go to your Job Tracker app
+   - Go to your Applymate app
    - Open browser developer tools (F12)
    - Go to Application/Storage tab → Local Storage
    - Copy the `token` value